StarKRE22/Atomic/Docs/Elements/Expressions/OrExpressions.md

 ## 🔍 API Reference

-There are several classes of **OR** expressions, depending on the number of arguments the actions take:
+There are several classes of **OR** expressions, depending on the number of arguments the expressions take:

 - [OrExpression](OrExpression.md) — Non-generic version; works without parameters.
 - [OrExpression&lt;T&gt;](OrExpression%601.md) — Expression that takes one argument.